Traumatic Brain Injury Model System

 The University of Washington Traumatic Brain Injury Model System is one of 16 NIDILRR funded Model System centers in the United States.
 The UW TBI Model System is a longitudinal study of people who have experienced TBI that seeks to answer questions about recovery from brain injury and what happens to patients after a TBI.

-This study only recruits patients currently receiving care on the inpatient rehabilitation unit at Harborview Medical Center.
+This study only recruits patients currently receiving care on the inpatient rehabilitation unit at Harborview or the UW Medical Center.

 Please contact: Erica at (206) 897-6322 or email ericaw8@uw.edu for additional information.

-Late Effects of Traumatic Brain Injury (LE-TBI) Late Effects of Traumatic Brain Injury in Military Veterans (LE-TBI-MIL)
+Late Effects of Traumatic Brain Injury (LE-TBI) and Late Effects of Traumatic Brain Injury in Military Veterans (LE-TBI-MIL) Studies

 LE-TBI is a collaborative project between the University of Washington, Harvard/Massachusetts General Hospital and led by Mount Sinai and is sponsored by the Foundation for the National Institutes of Health.
 LE-TBI MIL is funded by the US Department of Defense.

 We have primarily recruited people who were enrolled in the TBI Model System study during their inpatient rehabilitation at Harborview Medical Center or the University of Washington Medical Center.
-UPDATE: We are now expanding our enrollment to also include those who are not enrolled in TBI Model System.
-If you are interested, you must be at least 12 months out from the brain injury.
+We have expanded study enrollment to include people who have had a TBI within the general population (enrollment in the TBI Model System study not required).
+To participate, you must be at least 12 months out from the injury.

 Brain Injury Rehabilitation: Improving the Transition Experience (BRITE)